1.1 These procedures take effect on June 1, 2013.

 The Treasury Board of Canada Secretariat is responsible for:

-- 6.10.4 working with Public Works and Government Services Canada and Library and Archives Canada to address any significant or systemic non-compliance issues;
+- 6.10.4 working with Public Services and Procurement Canada and Library and Archives Canada to address any significant or systemic non-compliance issues;

 - 6.10.5 monitoring government-wide compliance with these procedures; and